Octavius-Dante/Arthelais/ex_22/Readme.md

 5. The value of the variable is passed from fruit is selected in first view, we pass the ID of the fruit taken from item selection event,
 </br>This is path of the memory where the fruit is stored

-6. Element binding we are yet to apply that now
+6. Element binding we are (going to apply that now)